 Alongside the exciting adventures, we also see the friendship that develops between Uki, Jori and Kree.
 All are, in different ways, outcasts from their tribes and have suffered or been cast out for being different, so you very quickly warm and take these characters into your heart, which for me is one of the strengths of this novel.
 There are great opportunities, if this is a class read, to discuss being different and the way they have been treated.
 Another strength is the wealth of interesting and complex characters throughout the story, which is down to the superb writing of Kieran Larwood.
 The possibilities to imagine stories around many of these characters are wonderful creative writing opportunities.

-The whole story is told by The Bard to Rue which adds to the rich storytelling in this book, and so another reason it is perfect to read aloud with a class.
-These sections of the book, known as The Interlude, have almost as much excitement in them as Uki’s adventures and it is very pleasing to read both stories entwining more and more as the story progresses.
-The tension holds us throughout and builds perfectly to the end leaving you impatient for the next book in the series.
+The whole story is told by The Bard to Rue which adds to the rich storytelling in this book, and so another reason it is perfect for reading aloud with a class.
+These sections of the book, known as The Interlude, have almost as much excitement in them as Uki’s adventures, and it is very pleasing to read both stories entwining more and more as the story progresses.
+The tension holds us throughout and builds perfectly to the end, leaving you impatient for the next book in the series.